New Zealand energy sector greenhouse gas emissions

 Emissions by sector

-New Zealand’s energy emissions are dominated by 3 main sectors — national transport, electricity generation and manufacturing industries.
+New Zealand’s energy emissions are dominated by three main sectors — national transport, manufacturing industries, and electricity generation.

 - Emissions from national transport account for the largest share of total energy sector emissions.